spoonisnull/tfsotg/readme.md

 ## TFS On The Go

-MS Team Foundation Server Android client

-If there is a rest api, there should be an app, too.
+MS Team Foundation Server Android client - if there is a rest api, there should be an app

+##### TFSOTG can:
+- View build logs
+- View release logs

-TFSOTG is:
+##### TFSOTG is:
-- secure
+- Secure
-- lightweight
+- Lightweight
-- experimental
+- Experimental

-TFSOTG is not:
+##### TFSOTG is not:
-- official
+- Official
-- a complete replacement of the web app
+- A complete replacement of the web app

-TFSOTG can:
-- view build processes & logs
-- view release processes & logs